 A group of rhinos is called a “crash.”

-Like other rhino species, the Indian rhinoceros has seen its range dramatically decreased.
+Like other rhino species, the Indian rhinoceros has seen its range dramatically decrease.
 It lives in tall grasslands and forests near the foothills of the Himalayas mountain range.

-Rhino Population -- How Many White Rhinos Are Left?
+Population — How Many White Rhinos Are Left?

 Three rhino species – the black, Sumatran, and Javan – are listed as “Critically Endangered,” while the Indian rhinoceros is listed as “Vulnerable,” and the white rhino is “Near Threatened.”